SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 Adding a service requires:

 * The AWS Observability solution must be installed for at least one supported service.
-* Collect metrics for your service using a [Sumo Logic AWS Cloudwatch  metrics source](/docs/send-data/hosted-collectors/amazon-aws/amazon-cloudwatch-source-metrics) for an AWS account currently monitored by the AWS Observability solution.
+* Collect metrics for your service using a [Sumo Logic AWS CloudWatch  metrics source](/docs/send-data/hosted-collectors/amazon-aws/amazon-cloudwatch-source-metrics) for an AWS account currently monitored by the AWS Observability solution.
 We recommend creating a new AWS CloudWatch metrics source for the service you want to monitor as opposed to using an existing source for performance reasons.
 * Create at least one Sumo Logic dashboard based on CloudWatch metrics and log data to monitor the operations of the AWS Service.

 See [Add a New AWS Service to the AWS Observability Explore Hierarchy](/docs/observability/aws/other-configurations-tools/add-new-aws-service.md) to add a new service to the AWS Observability hierarchy.